-14. Income Taxes
+15. Income Taxes

-CCO Holdings is a single member limited liability company not subject to income tax.
-CCO Holdings holds all operations through indirect subsidiaries.
-The majority of these indirect subsidiaries are limited liability companies that are not subject to income tax.
-Certain indirect subsidiaries that are required to file separate returns are subject to federal and state tax.
-CCO Holdings' tax provision reflects the tax provision of the entities required to file separate returns.

-Generally, the taxable income, gains, losses, deductions and credits of CCO Holdings are passed through to its indirect members, Charter and Advance/Newhouse Partnership ("A/N").
-Charter is responsible for its share of taxable income or loss of CCO Holdings allocated to it in accordance with the Charter Holdings Limited Liability Company Agreement and partnership tax rules and regulations.
-Charter also records financial statement deferred tax assets and liabilities related to its investment, and its underlying net assets, in CCO Holdings.
+Substantially all of the Company's operations are held through Charter Holdings and its direct and indirect subsidiaries.
+Charter Holdings and the majority of its subsidiaries are limited liability companies that are generally not subject to income tax.
+However, certain of these limited liability companies are subject to state income tax.
+In addition, the subsidiaries that are corporations are subject to income tax.
+Generally, the taxable income, gains, losses, deductions and credits of Charter Holdings are passed through to its members, Charter and A/N. Charter is responsible for its share of taxable income or loss of Charter Holdings allocated to it in accordance with the Charter Holdings Limited Liability Company Agreement ("LLC Agreement") and partnership tax rules and regulations.
+As a result, Charter's primary deferred tax component recorded in the consolidated balance sheets relates to its excess financial reporting outside basis, excluding amounts attributable to nondeductible goodwill, over Charter's tax basis in the investment in Charter Holdings.

-The Company recorded income tax expense of \$7 million and \$13 million for the three and six months ended June 30, 2020, respectively, and \$9 million and \$76 million for the three and six months ended June 30, 2019, respectively.
-Income tax expense decreased during the six months ended June 30, 2020 compared to the corresponding period in 2019 primarily as a result of an internal entity simplification that increased expense in 2019.
+The Company recorded income tax expense of \$166 million and \$195 million for the three and six months ended June 30, 2020, respectively, and \$84 million and \$203 million for the three and six months ended June 30, 2019, respectively.
+Income tax expense increased during the three months ended June 30, 2020 compared to the corresponding period in 2019 primarily as a result of higher pretax income offset by increased recognition of excess tax benefits resulting from share-based compensation during 2020.
+Income tax expense decreased during the six months ended June 30, 2020 compared to the corresponding period in 2019 primarily as a result of excess tax benefits resulting from share-based compensation during 2020.
+Income tax expense decreased during the six months ended June 30, 2020 compared to the corresponding period in 2019 primarily as a result of excess tax benefits resulting from share-based compensation during 2020 and an internal entity simplification that increased expense in 2019 offset by higher pretax income in 2020.